-5.2.5 Validation Using Start, Turn or Finish Cylinders
+5.2.5.
+Validation Using Start, Turn or Finish Cylinders

 The record or badge distance shall be calculated as the minimum distance it is possible to fly by entering the cylinder observation zones.
 See 1.5.13.3.1.
-The minimum distance is defined as the straight-line distance between each pair of turn points, less 400m for each observation zone radius.
+The minimum distance is defined as the straight-line distance between each pair of turn points, decreased by 800 meters for each turn point and 400 meters for each Start/Finish point.

-5.2.6 Measurement of accuracy
+5.2.6.
+Measurement of accuracy